Humpback grouper: Diet

-The diet of this grouper is based on small fishes and crustaceans.
-Like the members of its family, the humpback grouper is demersal, solitary (except during mating periods), defends a territory, and is an ambush predator.
+The diet of this grouper is based on small fishes and crustaceans, such as krill, shrimp, squids, and clams.
+In human care, they are commonly fed fresh or dried fish.
+Like the other members of its family, the humpback grouper is demersal, solitary (except during mating periods), defends a territory, and is an ambush predator.
 Its feeding activity is maximal at sunrise and/or at sunset.
-This species is a protogynous hermaphrodite; in other words, all individuals are born female, with the ability to transform to males as they grow older.
-Typically, only the most dominant, mature females undergo this transformation in the absence of a dominant male.